wso2-attic/carbon-uuf-maven-tools/plugin/README.md

 ```
 Please refer complete version of simple-oauth component sample [here](https://github.com/wso2/carbon-uuf/tree/master/samples/components/org.wso2.carbon.uuf.sample.simple-auth)

 User should add the plugin dependency into project pom.xml file in order to create an UUF component as follows.
+This will be automatically added with the generated archetype.

 ```xml
 <build>